abhishek-g/ecommerce/libs/features/product/README.md

-# feature-products
+# feature-product

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test feature-products` to execute the unit tests.
+Run `nx test feature-product` to execute the unit tests.